What Premier League records can Liverpool still break on final day of 2019-20 season? | Goal.com

 Liverpool won 18 of their 19 league games at Anfield, only slipping up in a draw against Burnley.

-Chelsea, Man City and Man United have all won 18 out of 19 in the past, with no club ever finishing with a 100 per cent home record.
+Chelsea, Man City and Man Utd have all won 18 out of 19 in the past, with no club ever finishing with a 100 per cent home record.

 Longest winning run (18 games)